How to Make Hash Browns

 • Scrub potatoes and place in stockpot.
 Do not peel or remove brown spots.
 Parboil the potatoes by placing them in a large pot.
 Cover the potatoes with cold, salted water and bring to a boil.
 Boil for 10 minutes.

 • Drain and rinse potatoes with cold water until easy to handle.
 Remove any bruised or brown spots with a knife.
-Using a box shredder or food processor, shred potatoes.
+Then grate potatoes using a box shredder or food processor.

 • Remove from heat and serve immediately.